tikv/website/content/blog/lfx-2021-copr-v2.md

-Be aware that, while you have to submit application documents like your CV and a cover letter via the LFX website, some individual projects might have their own, additional application process.
+Be aware that, while you have to submit application documents like your CV and a cover letter via the LFX website, some individual projects might have their own additional application process.
-In the end, the project maintainers decide on who is accepted, so make sure to fulfill the required criteria.
+In the end, the project mentors decide on who is accepted, so make sure to fulfill the required criteria.

 # The Task

-My task during the duration of the program was to implement a "pluggable coprocessor for TiKV".
+My task of the program was to implement a "pluggable coprocessor for TiKV".
 When I applied for the project, I didn't quite know what a "pluggable coprocessor" would look like.

 But first of all: What is TiKV?

-According to [their GitHub repo](https://mentorship.lfx.linuxfoundation.org/#projects), "TiKV is an open-source, distributed, and transactional key-value database" developed by PingCAP.
+According to [their GitHub repo](https://mentorship.lfx.linuxfoundation.org/#projects), "TiKV is an open-source, distributed, and transactional key-value database" developed by [PingCAP](https://pingcap.com/).
 It is written in Rust and was originally created to serve as the storage layer for a fully-fledged database system called [TiDB](https://github.com/pingcap/tidb).

 TiKV is a graduate project of the [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF).